Srivastava295/weather-earth/README.md

 Weather Earth<br/>
 </h1>
 <!-- Subtitle/Description -->
-<h4>Weather Earth is an application responsible for showing climatic data
+<h4>Weather Earth is a weather application responsible for showing climatic data
 (current temperature, humidity, wind speed, etc.) for a given city in real time.
 These data were obtained through open-weather api.
 This app uses
 <a href='https://github.com/react-boilerplate/react-boilerplate-cra-template'>